TimTruss/quizzes/quiz1.md

 ## Questions

 1. What is `git`❓
+Git is a version control system that tracks different stages of code/commands within the terminal emulator.

 2. What is `bash`❓

-3. What is the shortest _command_ to navigate back to the 'home' directory❓
+3. What is the shortest _command_ to navigate back to the 'home' directory❓ cd.

 4. What's a *linter*❓What is it good for?

 5. What might an `SyntaxError` mean?
+A 'SyntaxError' can mean that an area of code is not written completely, and or that there is something written wrong within a line(s) of code.

 6. What ES6 keywords do we use to _declare variables?_
+var was used before, but let is now one of the current way to declare variables.
+You can also use const to declare a variable as well.

 7. What is `npm`❓How does it help us?
+Node Product Manager?

 8. What does JSON stand for?
+Java.
+Script.
+Object.
+Notation.

 9. What happens when we enter `npm install`?
+When we enter npm install...

 10. List 3 of JS's _primitive data types._
+Numbers, Strings, and Arrays.